Interview Prep

 • Frame your answer around three layers: professional identity, working style, and measurable impact.

-• Select 2 to 3 adjectives to describe yourself in an interview backed by concrete finance examples.
+• Select 2 to 3 adjectives to describe yourself in an interview backed by concrete finance examples, not generic claims.

-• Keep your response to 60 to 90 seconds; interviewers want concise answers that demonstrate judgment.
+• Keep your response to 60 to 90 seconds; interviewers are looking for concise answers that demonstrate judgment.

-• Tailor every answer to the role and firm; generic descriptions signal low effort.
+• Tailor every answer to the role and firm; generic descriptions signal low effort and poor preparation.

-• Cook’d AI helps you test and refine your self-description through realistic mock interviews with delivery feedback.
+• Cook'd AI helps you test and refine your self-description through realistic mock interviews with delivery feedback until it sounds natural under pressure.

 Why do interviewers ask you to describe yourself?

-Interviewers don’t ask this for small talk.
-Knowing what they evaluate helps you structure an answer that hits all three marks.
+Interviewers don't ask this for small talk.
+Knowing what they evaluate helps you structure an answer that hits all three marks they care about.

 Self-awareness test